filipsyn/formup-server/README.md

 ```shell
 docker-compose down
 ```

+## Deployment
+More information about application deployment can be found on [deployment documentation](Docs/Deployment.md) page.

 ## Troubleshooting
 Some of the common problems and their solutions are described on the [troubleshooting page](Docs/Troubleshooting.md).